Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Run jammit and precache public/assets/*gz files:
     bundle exec jammit

+### Production mode

+Diaspora, beeing a rails application, by default runs in development mode.
+To gain performance, you might want to run in production mode instead.
+To do this:
+- Edit config/server.sh
+- Review config/environments/production.rb.
+The config.serve_static_assets ins known to cause troubles depending on what front-end server (nginx, apache, none) is used.
 After these commands  also the *public/* folder  can be read-only (although *public/uploads* need to be writable, see above).